rspeer/wordfreq/README.md

 - Brysbaert, M., Buchmeier, M., Conrad, M., Jacobs, A. M., Bölte, J., & Böhl, A.
   (2015).
 The word frequency effect.
 Experimental Psychology. http://econtent.hogrefe.com/doi/abs/10.1027/1618-3169/a000123?journalCode=zea

+- Brysbaert, M., Buchmeier, M., Conrad, M., Jacobs, A.M., Bölte, J., & Böhl, A.
+  (2011).
+The word frequency effect: A review of recent developments and implications for the choice of frequency estimates in German.
+Experimental Psychology, 58, 412-424.

 - Cai, Q., & Brysbaert, M. (2010).
 SUBTLEX-CH: Chinese word and character frequencies based on film subtitles.
 PLoS One, 5(6), e10729.